pressure-feedback-lab/sanctions-feedback-loop-dataset/README.md

 This v0.1 release is a small hand-labeled observation dataset for schema validation and phase-rule testing.

 It should not be treated as definitive empirical measurement.

+This dataset is accompanied by a methodological note (forthcoming).